 Because of their high power, it means the blades are much more dangerous and can easily cut through flesh and bone.
 They can also fling stones and sticks out at high velocity.

-Both of these factors leads to a much heavier machine to push around the yard.
+Both of these factors lead to a much heavier machine to push around the yard.

 Can Be Difficult To Start